Unit 3 – World at War: Lasting Legacy

 - How did his experience growing up in the South impact the 14 Points?

 - What is self-determination defined by President Wilson?

 - What are some of the other points of Woodrow Wilson?

 - How did the 14 Points help end the World War I?
-HINT: Look left
+HINT: Look right

 - Why didn't Wilson get his just peace?

 - The treaty that ended World War I is called what?